 - Hard for small organizations.

 As technology is evolving at a fast pace and is driving the software companies to move forward and work at a fast pace, the software development processes are meant to be made sure that an app is therefore completely tested as a whole particular system.
-As with the help of these software’s, the small and midsize businesses will be able to enter into the big leagues with proper software development planning.
+With the help of these software development process, the small and midsize businesses will be able to enter into the big leagues.
 To create such an impact in the market, each organization should very carefully choose their software which will go hand in hand with their goals.

 But, always remember that it is a life cycle if you did not get it right in the first round, understand why it didn't work, and then choose a better software with a better process and start over.